 Ballycastle - Bushmills - Portrush - Portstewart - Castlerock - Londonderry

 This picturesque and unspoilt country of the United Kingdom may require a ferry crossing if you don’t live there, but it is a coastal road trip in the UK that’s worth making the effort for.
-From the breathtaking natural beauty of the Giant’s Causeway to the huge Benone Beach, the coastline is studded with Game of Thrones locations and pretty seaside towns.
-End your trip in the walled city of Londonderry, a popular tourist destination in its own right.

-If you don’t live in Northern Ireland, why not start your road trip in the fun city of Dublin, before heading north across the border to Belfast and making your way up the coast – if you have to take a ferry or plane, you might as well make the most of it!
+It’s easy to fly in and rent a car in Ireland before heading north across the border to Belfast and making your way up the coast – if you have to take a ferry or plane, you might as well make the most of it and cover two countries in one trip!

 Highlights